 My goal was always 365 things to do in Buffalo and Niagara Falls – something to do every single day of the year – but nothing crazy expensive.
 I can easily give you a restaurant or concert that will cost you $500 for two, but let’s face it… that isn’t practical for most couples or families.
 This list is mainly affordable things to do in Buffalo and Niagara Falls (well, all of Western New York).

 New York State is mostly rural.
-While many people think of it as a concrete jungle due to NYC, the truth is New York State is mostly farmland, forests, and waterways.
-While there are a plethora of indoor activities, New York State shines in the outdoor hiking, boating and sportsman areas.
+While many people think of it as a concrete jungle due to New York City, the truth is New York State is mostly farmland, forests, and waterways.
+While there are a plethora of indoor activities, New York State shines in the outdoor hiking, boating, and sportsman areas.

 I have tried to mix up this list adding more activities for adults as well as the family-friendly activities that this list has in abundance.
-From state parks to museums, to architecture and zoos, there is a lot to do in Niagara Falls, New York, Buffalo, New York, and all of the Western New York area!
-Planning a visit to Niagara Falls, Buffalo or Western New York?
-Live in Niagara Falls, Buffalo or Western New York and searching for something new or different to do this weekend?
-Well, be sure to check out this extensive lists of things to do in Niagara Falls, and Buffalo, New York.
+From state parks to museums, to architectural buildings and zoos, there is a lot to do in Niagara Falls, New York, Buffalo, New York, and all of the Western New York area!
+Planning a visit to Niagara Falls, Buffalo, or Western New York?
+Live in Niagara Falls, Buffalo, or Western New York and searching for something new or different to do this weekend?
+Well, be sure to check out this extensive list of things to do in Niagara Falls, and Buffalo, New York.

 If you are making a trip to Niagara Falls, don’t neglect the rest of Western New York.
 There is so much to do and see in this beautiful area, that this list of 365 Things To Do In Niagara Falls and Buffalo, NY is just the tip of those wonderful places, spaces, and activities.